 |Class 1||Parking meter & street cleaning sign violations||$20.00|

 |Class 2||Minor parking violations (e.g., no parking, bus, taxi or commercial vehicle zone or yellow curb violation)||$30.00|

 |Class 3||Public safety parking violations (e.g., no stopping, double parking or tow-away zone violation, blocking intersection, alley, or fire hydrant, lane or station, or traffic flow impairment)||$45.00|

 |Class 5||Commercial vehicle parking violations||$100.00|

-The St. Louis City Revised Code detailing parking violations can be found at the following address (Title, Chapter, and Section are given by the "Code:" number on your printed ticket):
+The St. Louis City Revised Code detailing parking violations can be found here (Title, Chapter, and Section are given by the "Code:" number on your printed ticket).

 The City assesses late payment penalties when a violator fails to pay the original parking violation fine on time.
 The late payment penalty schedule is summarized below.